 The Global Centre, with input from the governments of Australia, Denmark, Costa Rica and Ghana, drafted a set of recommendations that governments can choose to take into consideration while appointing a national R2P Focal Point.
 These recommendations are in no way prescriptive and should not be read as a check-list.
 Rather, they are intended to inspire states to consider some of the possibilities that could be achieved by appointing a national R2P Focal Point.
 To access the recommendations, please use the following link: National R2P Focal Points Recommendations

-The second meeting of the network of national R2P Focal Points was held on 29 September 2012.
-Thirty-six countries representing all regions of the world participated in the meeting.
+The second meeting of the network of national R2P Focal Points was held on 29 September 2012 in New York.
+More than 35 countries representing all regions of the world participated in the meeting.
 At the second meeting, R2P Focal Points who already had defined roles within their respective national context shared their experiences, particularly the R2P Focal Points of Denmark, Australia and Costa Rica.
 Participants also discussed the role of regional organizations and other national and global capacities needed to make the global network effective.

-The fourth meeting of the Global Network was held on 12 and 13 June 2014 in Gaborone, Botswana and was co-hosted by the governments of Botswana and the Netherlands along with the Global Centre for the Responsibility to Protect.
+The fourth meeting of the Global Network was held on 12 and 13 June 2014 in Gaborone, Botswana and was co-hosted by the governments of Botswana and the Netherlands along with the Global Centre.
 More than 31 countries and the UN Special Adviser on the Responsibility to Protect attended the meeting.
-The focus of the Botswana meeting was capacity building and R2P, including the impact of security sector reform, rule of Law and understanding the legacy of mass atrocities in communities affected by mass atrocity crimes.
+The focus of the Gaborone meeting was capacity building and R2P, including the impact of security sector reform, rule of law and understanding the legacy of mass atrocities in communities affected by mass atrocity crimes.

-The sixth meeting of the Global Network was held in Seoul, Republic of Korea, from 20 to 22 June 2016.
-Co-hosted by the Ministry of Foreign Affairs of the Republic of Korea and the Ministry of Foreign Affairs and Cooperation of the Democratic Republic of Timor-Leste, in conjunction with the Global Centre, the meeting brought together more than 50 countries.
+The sixth meeting of the Global Network was held in Seoul, Republic of Korea, from 20 to 22 June 2016 and was co-hosted by the governments of the Republic of Korea and the Democratic Republic of Timor-Leste along with the Global Centre.
+The meeting brought together more than 50 countries along with a variety of high-level speakers to inform discussions.
 UN Secretary-General Ban Ki-moon and Assistant High Commissioner for Protection at the UN Refugee Agency Volker Türk delivered video messages to the Global Network.
 R2P Focal Points discussed concrete ways for R2P Focal Points to enhance the implementation of R2P, including strengthening national mechanisms for prevention and engaging with their missions in New York and Geneva to ensure mass atrocity prevention remains a UN priority under the next Secretary-General.

 In addition to annual meetings of the Global Network of R2P Focal Points, the Global Centre has co-hosted regional meetings of R2P Focal Points with governmental partners.
 The first such regional meeting was co-hosted by the government of Slovenia and took place in Ljubljana, Slovenia on 10 April 2013.
-Thirty-one countries from across Europe participated in the meeting.
-The discussion centered on how countries from Europe can implement R2P nationally and internationally and the role of R2P Focal Points in facilitating the operationalization of R2P.
-The meeting was also attended by the UN Special Adviser for the Prevention of Genocide, Mr. Adama Dieng, and representatives from European Union, International Criminal Court and OSCE.
-A second regional meeting was held in Ljubjana in April 2015.
+Thirty-two countries from across Europe participated in the meeting.
+The discussion centered on how countries in Europe can implement R2P nationally and internationally and the role of R2P Focal Points in facilitating the operationalization of R2P.
+Additional regional meetings were held in Ljubljana in April 2015 and May 2017.